ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 > A *data race* occurs when two threads access the samevariable concurrently and at least one of the accesses is a write.

 This function has a data race and it’s behavior is undefined.It may, for example, print the number 1.
-Try to figure outhow that can happen – one possible explanation comes after the code.
+Try to figure out how that can happen – one possible explanation comes after the code.

 ```
 func race() {